chenxin123123/1340GroupWork/README.md

 Rules:

-1.There is a set of card includes 52 cards (all cards except the 2 jokers).
+1.There is a set of pokecards includes 52 cards (all cards except the 2 jokers).

 2.All cards will have value that equals to its cards number, except A, J, Q and K.